murffious/slack_me/README.md

 BONUS:<br/>
 a.set up your notification setttingswhen you have more time. <br/>
 b.Add UTAH JS channel for more people to help https://slack.utahjs.com/. i.e. have mulitpel channels and toggle them in desktop mode  <br/>
 c.
-Make a new channel for yoru study group or for group projects.
+Make a new channel for your study group or for group projects.
 d. add Phone app if desired.  <br/>
 e. play with (in a professional manner please always) emoji, and giphy .. /giphy then the giphy  <br/>
 f. only use @channel and @here very sparingly - you will annoy people if not and that is bad for getting help lol <br/>